Werner’s Nomenclature of Colours – The Palette of The Natural World

 Werner’s Nomenclature of Colours comprises a collection swatches displaying nature’s colour palette together with their poetical descriptions.
 Used by scientists for centuries, including Charles Darwin during his time on the HMS Beagle, it set the basis for modern colours in the early 1800s.

-As part of our Art Meets Science imprint, we have republished this beautiful little volume in a new facsimile edition taking great care to reproduce the original text and art for a new generation of artists and scientists.
+As part of our Art Meets Science imprint, we have republished this beautiful volume taking great care to reproduce the original text and art for a new generation of artists and scientists.

 We’re diving inside this stunning title to show you a closer look.